WICG/webpackage/draft-yasskin-http-origin-signed-responses.md

 A CAA parameter "cansignhttpexchanges" is defined for the "issue" and "issuewild" properties defined by {{!RFC6844}}.
 The value of this parameter, if specified, SHOULD be "yes".

-A CA SHOULD NOT issue certificates with the CanSignHttpExchanges extension defined in {{cross-origin-cert-req}} unless an applicable issue or issuewild property exists for the CA, and the "cansignhttpexchanges" parameter is present on the property and is equal to "yes".

-The CA/Browser Forum Baseline Requirements ({{BRs}}) are expected to establish requirements around the treatment of this parameter.

 # Transferring a signed exchange {#transfer}